rutura/learnqt/index.md

     description: Upon completing the course, you will receive a Udemy course completion certificate.

 notified:
- title: GET NOTIFIED ABOUT NEW BOOK AND COURSE RELEASES FROM US.
+ title: JOIN OUR NEWSLETTER & GET A FREE QT6 QML BOOK!
+STAY UPDATED.
  description: Your email will never be shared.

 follow: FOLLOW US